Insights

 Complexity doesn't have to come at a cost

-Enrich provides a low-cost, subscription tool that provides the precision of advanced approaches, with the simplicity to implement basic strategies.2
+Enrich provides a low-cost, subscription tool that provides the precision of advanced approaches, with the simplicity to implement basic strategies.2 If you want to keep your portfolio simple, Enrich provides a 3‑fund portfolio tracker across multiple accounts as an investment spreadsheet alternative, and can scale to support a 50+ fund tracker as well.

 How our technology bridges the gap